 Tomales Bay plays a key role in studying coastal hydrodynamics, sediment transport, and climate change impacts, as rising sea levels and watershed changes continue to shape its ecology.
 Protected within Point Reyes National Seashore, the estuary remains an important site for research, recreation, and conservation.

-Water Level: The real-time water level data displayed on this page is collected in Inverness and referenced to the NAVD88 datum (North American Vertical Datum of 1988).
+Water Level: The real-time water level data displayed on this page is referenced to the NAVD88 datum (North American Vertical Datum of 1988).
 This means the values represent water level elevation relative to a fixed reference point, not the actual depth of the water at a given location.